Jean-Baptiste-Lasselle/apm-dokerized-build-from-source/README.md

 _**Final Remark**_

-Fianlly, I remark that when you develop any software, moving from version `4.0`, to version `5.6.2`, of a runtime dependency, well of course you can expect that things will "break" in your software !!!
+Finally, I remark that when you develop any software, moving from version `4.0`, to version `5.6.2`, of a runtime dependency, well of course you can expect that things will "break" in your software !!!

 So, what is happening on the `Atom` Project ?

 Are they migrating the `git-utils` dependency because they suddenly realized they left behind  tons of releases of `git-uils` ?

 Or has there been a massive problem with `git-utils` it self, and it took tons of releases to fix it ?
-Well if that is the case, one thing I don' understand is that `git-utils` is a project administered gy the Atom Organization on Github, so all those `git-utils` releases, if they were not useful to `APM`, who (which project) were they useful too?
+Well if that is the case, one thing I don't understand is that `git-utils` is a project administered the Atom Organization on Github, so all those `git-utils` releases, if they were not useful to `APM`, who (which project) were they useful to?

 Well all those questions confort my initial motivation for creating this repo : saving `Atom` (from `Microsoft` ?)